-There has been no material change to the Group's Reserve or Resource position in the last 12 month period to 30 June 2021.
 Blue Energy's Bowen Basin 2P and 3P Reserves are estimated (by the independent consultancy Netherland, Sewell and Associates, Inc of Dallas Texas (NSAI)) to be 71 PJ and 298 PJ respectively.
-Blue Energy's current 3C Contingent Resource estimate is 4,179 PJ of technically recoverable gas, whilst the 1C and 2C Contingent Resource estimates are 158 PJ and 1,166 PJ respectively.
-The Gas Reserves remain confined to ATP814P in the North Bowen Basin, whilst the Contingent Resources are established by NSAI in Blue's ATP814P, ATP813P and ATP854P tenements.
-The current Reserve and Resource estimate by NSAI has not varied from the prior year and this is tabled below (Table 1).
+Blue Energy's 3C Contingent Resource estimate as at 30 June 2022 was 4,476 PJ of technically recoverable gas, whilst the 1C and 2C Contingent Resource estimates were 226 PJ and 1,313 PJ, respectively.
+The Gas Reserves remain confined to ATP814P in the North Bowen Basin, whilst the Contingent Resource are established by NSAI in Blue Energy's ATP814P, ATP813P and ATP854P tenements.
+The Reserve and Resource estimate by NSAI current as at 30 June 2022 is presented in Table 1.